-Exercise is known to help a number of chronic non-communicable disease and a wealth of evidence is now available to prove it's effectiveness.
+Exercise is known to help a number of chronic non-communicable diseases and a wealth of evidence is now available to prove it's effectiveness.
 In some cases exercise has been shown to be more beneficial than medicine in managing certain conditions, and sometimes maintaining a healthier more active lifestyle can help to reduce the dose of medication you may be on (this should only be done in agreement with your doctor or the healthcare practitioner who is managing your condition).
 Your prescribed exercise provided by the iPrescribe Exercise App should be considered as important as the prescribed medicine you receive from your Doctor.

 Increasing activity levels can also help those who are more sedentary or at risk from developing long term health conditions to reduce their disease risk.
 The iPrescribe Exercise App is for everybody to monitor their health, and to see the effect that exercise has on their health data.